Practices at: London Bridge, Islington and Online

 Her offering includes both short-term, solution-focused and goal-oriented therapy and more open-ended exploration of difficulties with clients who are interested in long-term psychotherapy.
 Marva also enjoys working with couples and individuals who experience cultural differences in their relationships which may cause barriers and conflicts.
 She works with couples of any sexuality, gender or ethnicity with warmth, respect and passion.

-Marva's therapeutic approach is integrative flexibly using Transactional Analysis, Cognitive Behaviour Therapy, Mindfulness and Emotionally Focused Therapy to support her clients according to their individual needs and concerns.
+Marva's therapeutic approach is integrative flexibly drawing from Transactional Analysis, Cognitive Behaviour Therapy, Dialectical Behaviour Therapy, Mindfulness and Emotionally Focused Therapy to support her clients according to their unique needs and concerns.

-Practices at: Kentish Town, Hackney, Brighton and Online
+Practices at: Harley Street, London Bridge, Kentish Town and Online

-Modality: Positive Psychology, CBT, MCT, EMDR, ACT, EFT
+Modality: CBT, MBT, EMDR, ACT, EFT, Positive Psychology

 Joel is an experienced, BACP-accredited counsellor, cognitive behavioural psychotherapist and EMDR practitioner.
-He provides therapy and training online globally.
-Joel has been within the mental health field for the past 13 years and has worked extensively within a wide range of sectors such as GP surgeries, community settings, forensic hospitals, schools and inpatient services.
-He has worked with individuals from a diverse range of cultures, religions, physical and/or mental disabilities, genders, sexualities and ages.
+He has been within the mental health field for the past 15 years and has worked extensively within a wide range of sectors such as GP surgeries, community settings, forensic hospitals, schools and inpatient services.
+Joel has worked with individuals from a diverse range of cultures, religions, physical and mental disabilities, genders, sexualities and ages.
 He currently works for the Priory as a specialist in anxiety disorders and trauma and for the NHS working with people experiencing anxiety, depression and eating disorders.

 Joel has trained in a number of different therapeutic approaches.
 He uses modalities that recognise the importance of perception and thinking, emotional processing, neurobiological implications, developmental needs, relational needs and human strength.
 This wide diversity of training allows Joel to collaboratively work with you in identifying what areas might be most beneficial to you, rather than forcing you to work within a specific model or label.
 Joel aims to help individuals find their potential and uses ACT principles to help the client to re-identify what is most important to them.
-He is passionate about understanding human strengths and resilience and helping his clients to recognise their own resources.
-His past and current research has been focused on helping individual’s foster courage to face adversities and flourish towards their unique purposes and passions.
+He is passionate about understanding human strengths and resilience and helping his clients to recognise their own resources, foster courage to face adversities and flourish towards their unique purposes and passions.